tibbben/geospatial-visualization/lessons/lesson2resilience.md

    - GIS tools, ArcGIS Online, ArcgGIS Pro, QGIS, Python, others ...
    - too easy to make a bad map, very hard to make a good story
    - getting data is the hardest part (show image on desktop)

+### show last slide of resources at library - move downstairs

 4. ArcGIS Online Introduction - group work - 60 min 2:25
    - go through login in, getting ArcGIS Pro if they want, issues (is there anyone who cannot login) 5 min